Lee Myung-bak: US beef imports

 As public anger continued to snowball, citizens started public demonstrations.
 On many nights, the rallies turned into confrontations with the police.
 When candles had burned out and children had gone home with their parents, many protesters were often attacked by riot-control policemen.

 In an interview, Agriculture Minister Chung Woon-chun said that the policy would be pursued "with the maximum prudence, as it will take time for the U.S. to grasp the situation in Korea and gather opinions inside the industry."
 The government's policy is to ban import of beef from older cattle "under any circumstances, either through renegotiations between governments or self-regulation by importers."

-The Seoul Southern District Court ordered MBC to air a correction by the popular MBC current affairs program "PD Notebook," saying that the report was partially wrong and exaggerated the threat of mad cow disease.
+The Seoul Southern District Court ordered MBC to air a correction by the popular MBC current affairs program PD Note, saying that the report was partially wrong and exaggerated the threat of mad cow disease.
 The public anger towards resuming the beef deal is now regaining its composure as many people began to buy U.S. beef.
 The market share of U.S. beef currently stands at approximately 28.8% following Australian beef (top seller), but for 10-days prior to Korea's thanksgiving day, it was ranked the first among its competitors.

 Relations with North Korea

 On 4 July 2011, during a mass rally in Pyongyang, Lee and his government were strongly criticized as traitors by spokesmen for the Korean People's Army and other elements of North Korean society.
 The Korean People's Army called for dealing "merciless deadly blows at the enemies till they are wiped out to the last man."

 His direct and tough policy towards North Korea promoted a negative image of him throughout North Korea.
 Lee's name became a target practice in the North Korean military as shown through the Korean Central Television on 6 March 2012.
 In March 2010, Lee's presidency ended the Sunshine Policy, originally planned by Kim Dae-jung to improve relations with the North.

 On 5 May 2012, the Pyongyang Times newspaper published stories and pictures of Democratic People's Republic of Korea (DPRK, North Korea) workers threatening to "wipe out" the Lee clan.
-The workers were upset at Lee for "having defiled the DPRK's supreme dignity when all the fellow countrymen were celebrating the centenary of the birth of President Kim Il-sung."
+The workers were upset at Lee for "having defiled the DPRK's supreme dignity when all the fellow countrymen were celebrating the centenary of the birth of President Kim Il Sung."